 - “Fundamentals of Preparing and Trying Your First Jury Case,” speaker, Massachusetts Bar Association Seminar, 2003, 2004, 2005.

 - “Fiduciary Duties of Directors, Officers and Owners of Closely Held Businesses,” speaker, Massachusetts Continuing Legal Education Seminar, 2004.

 - “RICO in Federal Civil Litigation,” co-author, Federal Litigation in the First Circuit, Massachusetts Continuing Legal Education, 2004.

 Professional and Community Involvement

 Ms. Lloyd is a member of the Boston Bar Association Council and serves on its Executive Committee.
 She has also been elected as a Trustee of the Boston Bar Foundation.
 Ms. Lloyd served as co-chair of the Steering Committee for the Criminal Section of the Boston Bar Association from 2008-2010 and has also served on the Board of Trustees of the Women’s Bar Foundation.
 For six years, Ms. Lloyd was a member of the Federal Criminal Justice Act panel, accepting court appointments to represent indigent defendants in federal criminal cases.
 She is active in the NYU Law Alumni of New England and has served on various committees for the South Area Solomon Schechter Day School.
 She has taught in the Citizen Schools Trial Advocacy Program, an after-school enrichment program for Boston public school students.
 She is also active in Combined Jewish Philanthropies.
-Ms. Lloyd serves on the firm’s Executive Committee, Operating Committee and Associates Committee, is a former co-chair of the firm’s Hiring Committee and former member of the firm’s Diversity Committee.
+Ms. Lloyd serves on the firm’s Operating Committee, is co-chair of the firm’s Hiring Committee and is a former member of the firm’s Executive, Diversity and Associates Committees.